top of page

 Option 2: Use a ready-made PLR

-You know I’ll always have your back with time-saving options.
-Imagine grabbing a planner that’s already designed, making a few quick tweaks in Canva, and—boom—in under 20 minutes you’ve got a planner ready to sell.
+Imagine buying a planner that’s already designed, making a few quick tweaks in Canva, and in under 20 minutes you’ve got a planner ready to sell.
 If that sounds like your style, check out Purpose PLR.

-I even have a little gift for you: use coupon code PFUXZMGANI for 10% off.
+If you find a planner on PURPOSE PLR that you want to resell, I have a little gift for you: use coupon code PFUXZMGANI for 10% off.

 Step 3: Make Your Planner Visually Unique with Ideogram